7tena/Data-Structures-And-Algorithms/DS/Tree/tree.md

 - `Balanced binary tree` :
     - Difference between height of left and right subtree for every node is not more than k(usually 1)
     - diff = | h.left - h.right |
-- `Perfect binary tree` : All levels are completely filled except for the last one in a binary tree.
+- `Perfect binary tree` :
+    - All levels are completely filled except for the last one in a binary tree.
+    - In a perfect binary free, there are ceil(n/2) nodes at the deepest level.
 - `Heaps` : It is a special tree-based data structure in which the tree is a complete binary tree.
     - max heap
     - min heap